 - Petrol run transport caused increased levels of air pollution in the once sleepy town.

 Rail card- a pass entitling the holders to reduced rail fares

 - Rail cards are usually used by youth to manage their budget.

-- Air pockets can sometimes can cause aircrafts to go up and down suddenly.
+- Air pockets in flights can sometimes can cause discomfort to its passengers.

 Lorry – a large heavy motor vehicle for transporting goods.

-- Emergency food supplies were brought in by lorry.
+- Emergency food supplies were brought in by lorries.

-Minibus – a small bus for about ten to fifteen passengers.
+Minibus – a small bus carrying about ten to fifteen passengers.